terrymandin/EFLOWNestedEdge/README.md

     ```
     sudo ./install.sh
     ```
-    - Provide the current computer's IP address when prompted for the Host name
+    - Provide the current device's IP address when prompted for the Host name
     - If the device is the **lower device** then provide the ip address of the parent device
   - Run the following Linux commands to create required directories and set permissions.
     > **Warning**